jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 The build script (.targets file) in this NuGet package is licensed under [The Unlicense](https://github.com/jsakamoto/nupkg-selenium-webdriver-chromedriver/blob/master/LICENSE).

-The binary files of ChromeDrive are licensed under the [BSD-3-Clause](https://cs.chromium.org/chromium/src/LICENSE).
+The binary files of ChromeDriver are licensed under the [BSD-3-Clause](https://cs.chromium.org/chromium/src/LICENSE).